morhendos/dontsign/README.md

 # DontSign - Contract Analysis Application

 ## Project Overview
 DontSign is a web application that helps users analyze contracts using AI.
-It processes PDF and DOCX files, extracting text and using OpenAI's GPT API to provide detailed analysis including key terms, potential risks, and recommendations.
+It processes PDF and DOCX files, extracting text and using OpenAI's GPT API to provide detailed analysis including potential risks, critical requirements, and actionable recommendations.

 ## Technical Stack
 - Next.js 14 with App Router